-The Company has prepared this remuneration report relating to the remuneration of directors and the executive management of the Company.
-This remuneration report is part of the Corporate Governance Statement, which is part of the Company's annual report of the board of directors on the statutory accounts for the financial year ended on 31 December 2023 (dated 19 April 2024) in accordance with Article 3:6, §3 of the Belgian Companies and Associations Code of 23 March 2019 (as amended) (the "Belgian Companies and Associations Code").
-The remuneration report will be submitted to the annual general shareholders' meeting on 23 May 2024 for approval.
+The Company has prepared this remuneration report relating to the remuneration of directors and the Executive Management of the Company.
+This remuneration report is part of the Corporate Governance Statement, which is part of the Company's annual report of the Board of Directors on the statutory accounts for the financial year ended on 31 December 2024 (dated 17 April 2025) in accordance with Article 3:6, §3 of the Belgian Companies and Associations Code of 23 March 2019 (as amended) (the "Belgian Companies and Associations Code").
+The remuneration report will be submitted for approval to the annual general shareholders' meeting on 22 May 2025.